SUPPORTIVE TREATMENT

 Herbal supplements including burning bush, valerian, and mugwort have been used to treat epilepsy.
 However, some herbs, including garlic, gingko, St. John’s Wort, and kava may interact with medications and cause problems.

 If you have a restricted or idiosyncratic diet, a multivitamin containing the recommended daily amounts of essential vitamins and minerals may be taken once a day.
 Some AEDs can cause deficiencies of certain vitamins.
-People taking those medications may require supplemental calcium, B6, Vitamin D, and folic acid in order to maintain healthy bones and feel their best.
+People taking those medications may require supplemental calcium, B6, Vitamin D, and folic acid to maintain healthy bones and feel their best.
 Check with your doctor to find out whether you should supplement these nutrients, and what dosage is appropriate.

 Massage therapy can be performed by certified massage therapists, or parents or spouses can receive massage training.
 Aromatherapy products are easily purchased in many shops or online.